OpenDataLiteracy/WA-State-Library-2018/EnvironmentalScan/EnvironmentalScanThemes.md

 ### Possible next steps
 - Perhaps another round of classes, but to targeted users: DEMS9
-- Offer future instruction to staff, DEMS5.
+- Offer future instruction to staff, DEMS5, DEMS10
 - Develop measures for the impact of open data education, DEMS5.
 - Develop e-curriculum that can be embedded in a library site or an open data portal, DEMS5.
 - A new staff member may help advance open data efforts.
 DEMS3, DEMS5, DEMS9.
+- Fold open data into other existing programs and curriculum, such as health literacy, DEMS6
+- One-shot classes, focused on a particular subject such as property or crime, although the instructor can use practical issues to pique attendees imagination and curiosity.
+DEMS1

 ## Libraries' future with open data
 ### Open data connects to many core traditional library functions.
 - Open data is part of reference librarianship, intellectual freedom, education/empowerment, critical thinking DEMS1, DEMS2
+- Libraries are about information.
+DEMS2, DEMS6, DEMS5, DEMS9
 - Libraries are the original open source people.
 Open data is the library's future.
 DEMS9, DEMS5.
 - Open data is a new literacy, and libraries need to be on top of it.
 DEMS9, DEMS5.
+"We're giving people what they want if they knew about it," DEMS6.
 - Reference librarians and other key staff should absolutely be trained on open data.
 DEMS1, DEMS9.
+- Open data advances a better publishing ecosystem, one that doesn't hide information behind proprietary walls.
+DEMS1

 ## Suggestions about how to support open data efforts at public libraries
-- State-supported data repository, which would standardize format and address long-term management.
+- State-supported data repository, which would standardize format and provide long-term management.
 DEMS1
 - Virtually any capacity support -- toolkits, professional development, tips.
-DEMS2, DEMS9
+DEMS2, DEMS9.
+DEMS was perfect for DEMS6, for example, because it was "just what was needed, when it was needed."
 - Ready-to-use marketing materials, such as flyers.
 DEMS2, DEMS5
 - Leadership/advocacy training and tips, DEMS5.
-- Reassure libraries that these are long-term efforts, DEMS5.s
+- Reassure libraries that these are long-term efforts, DEMS5

 # Rundown
 ## Libraries that have taught/presented open data